-Mount Kidd, South Peak
+Mount Kidd South Peak

 October 20, 2001

-Recent snowfalls have blanketed the mountains making scrambling difficult so Dinah Kruze, Anita Jelinski and I decided to do Mount Kidd, South Peak, which is only slightly lower than Mount Kidd, main peak, but less technical.
-We missed the side trail but had no trouble going up a gully and getting to the treeline below the ridge.
-It was a long day and we were constantly slipping and falling on the snow-covered rocks, but we were able to summit.
+It was a long day, and we were constantly slipping and falling on the snow-covered rocks, but we were able to summit.
 On the return, we saved time by taking a shortcut back to the trail.

 Hiking down the trail